 One of the other benefits of the List view is that you can expand the contents of a folder so you can view them without having to open the folder's window first.
 To do this, click the right-facing Expansion triangle next to the folder's name.
 The folder expands, and its contents are listed in the window.
 Click the triangle again to collapse the folder down to its icon.

-The Column view was introduced for Mac OS X, and its benefit is that you can use it to quickly see and navigate levels of the hierarchy (see Figure 3.6).
-To switch to the Column view, click the Column view button on the toolbar; press Command-3; or select View, as Columns.
+The Columns view was introduced for Mac OS X, and its benefit is that you can use it to quickly see and navigate levels of the hierarchy (see Figure 3.6).
+To switch to the Columns view, click the Columns view button on the toolbar; press Command-2; or select View, as Columns.

-Figure 3.6 The Column view is a great way to see the hierarchical organization of directories and folders.
+Figure 3.6 The Columns view is a great way to see the hierarchical organization of directories and folders.

-Folder icons have a right-facing arrow at the right edge of the column in which they appear, to indicate that when you select them, their contents appear in the column to the immediate right.
+Folder icons have a right-facing arrow at the right edge of the column to indicate that when you select them, their contents appear in the column to the immediate right.

-For example, put a Finder window in the Column view and click your Home folder on the Places sidebar to see its contents.
-The Home folder’s contents are shown in the first column in the window (refer to Figure 3.6).
-If you click one of the folders in your Home folder, it becomes highlighted and its contents appear in one of the middle columns.
+For example, put a Finder window in the Columns view and click your Home folder on the Places sidebar to see its contents.
+The Home folder's contents are shown in the first column in the window.
+If you click one of the folders, it becomes highlighted and its contents appear in one of the middle columns.
 As you select folders within folders, their contents appear in the column to their right.
 This continues all the way down into a folder until it contains no more folders.